otrv4/otrv4/architecture-decisions/005-mix-key.md

 the machine to ratchet i.e. `ratchet_id += 1`

 If `ratchet_id % 3 == 0 && sending the first message of a new ratchet`

-    Compute the new mix key from a new DH computation e.g. `K_i = DH(our_DH.secret, their_DH.public)`
+  * Compute the new mix key from a new DH computation e.g. `K_i = DH(our_DH.secret, their_DH.public)`
-    Send the new mix key K_i public key to the other party for further key computation.
+  * Send the new mix key K_i public key to the other party for further key computation. // TODO: wasn't mix key X?

 Otherwise

-    Compute the new mix key `K_i = KDF(K_(i-1))`
+  * Compute the new mix key `K_i = KDF(K_(i-1))`

 **Alice or Bob send a follow-up message**

-When a new public key has been generated and sent in the first message in a ratchet, all follow up messages in that ratchet will also need the public key to ensure the other party receives it.
+When a new public key has been generated and sent in the first message in a ratchet, all follow up messages in that ratchet will also need the public key to ensure that the other party receives it.

 If `ratchet_id % 6 == 3 || ratchet_id % 6 == 0`

-    Send public key
+   * Send public key

 **Alice or Bob receive the first message in a ratchet**

 The ratchet_id will need to be increased, so `ratchet_id += 1`

 If `ratchet_id % 6 == 3 || ratchet_id % 6 == 0`

-    A new public key should be attached to the message, if it is not, reject the message.
+   * A new public key should be attached to the message.
+If it is not, reject the message.

 Otherwise:

-    Compute the new mix key from a new DH computation e.g.
+   * Compute the new mix key from a new DH computation e.g.
         `K_i = DH(our_DH.secret, their_DH.public)`
-    Use K_i to decrypt the received message.
+   * Use K_i to decrypt the received message.

 **Alice or Bob receive a follow up message**